TaufiqHassan/cmpdata/docs/source/guide/get_info.rst

 Extract data info.
 ==================

-To extract information of the available CMIP6 data archived in a directory.
+To extract information of the available CMIP6 data archived in a directory use ``cmpdata -o info``.
 This information includes the number of variables, models, experiments, realizations, and data files available in a directory.

-It is a helpful feature, where users can put all their raw data in a single directory.
-This relieves the requirement to make directories for different variables/experiments or so on and remember them while performing pre-processing.
+It is a helpful feature where users can put all their raw data in a single directory.
+This relieves them from the requirement to make directories for different variables/experiments or so on and remember them while performing pre-processing.

 **General usage:**  ::